Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + Takes into account the limit of 50 attacks per village.
 + Fast enough to send 800 attacks per hour.
 + Option to avoid barbarian villages under a certain amount of points.
++ Avoid having your troops die at remaining walls: Option to avoid barbarian villages with specific coordinates.

 ### Safe